 When you interact with a bunch of people from different countries, you can see that hobbies have become a thing of money nowadays.
 Not making money, but one that consumes money.

 Golf is, of course, a beautiful game.
-But when someone says golfing is their hobby, you can well know how not so feasible it is to have a golf club of yourself or even rent it out to play.
+But when someone says golfing is their hobby, you can well know how not so feasible it is to have a golf club of yours or even rent it out to play.
 A friend of mine is pursuing his hobby of shooting, gun shooting, and it quite amazes me how good it is to do something you like.

 Are Hobbies Consuming More Money Than Before?

 On the other hand, the thing that twitches me is the fact that how monetarily abled you have to be to pursue a hobby like this.
 Simple as that, now that I could afford and have a cruiser bike with me, I would say, biking is my hobby.

 One theory of this present world is, when your grandfather was young, he would have worked to feed the family; your father would have played street games; you would have played personal computer games or play stations; your kid would jump into advanced virtual reality and games.

 This may change everyone’s position in society, for example, your father might be the grandpa of this theory and you take up the father role.
 And this goes on.

 As you stabilize and meet your basic needs, you start investing time and money on yourself, where your hobbies get inclined more towards money consumption and less towards self-improvement.

 Though this doesn’t apply to everyone out there, money does have its say in most people’s hobbies.
 Money is hence inevitably, directly proportional to your hobby.
 On a funny note, raise your kids to be a PC gamers, and they’ll never have money for drugs.